ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/set-outlooksignatures.md

 - the end user's Windows client,
 - the end user's on-prem Active Directory and/or Entra ID,
 - the end user's Exchange or Exchange Online system,
+- https://raw.githubusercontent.com/Set-OutlookSignatures/Set-OutlookSignatures/main/docs/releases.txt to check for new releases,
-- and the file server or SharePoint Server storing the sofware, it's sub-components and template files.
+- and the file server or SharePoint document library storing the sofware, it's sub-components, template and configuration files.

 The data transfer always happens in the security context of the user executing the program.